aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/NumberPrompt.md

 As for the [flagvar](../../../Flags%20arrays/flagvar.md), this command and its handling uses the following slots:

 * `outflagvar`: Will be used to output the result only if the prompt is confirmed (it is not touched if the prompt is cancelled)
 * 0: Will be set to 0 if its value was -555 before.
-This is to prevent this prompt from being seen as a `LetterPrompt` which is a superset of number prompt.
+This is to prevent this prompt from being seen as a [LetterPrompt](LetterPrompt.md) which is a superset of number prompt.
 * 4: Set to 0 every time the number prompt is refreshed (NOTE: why?)
 * 5: Set to -1 from this command, then changes to the button id if it's a direction input during the prompt handling.
-At the end of the prompt, this value will correspond to the last direction pushed during the prompt handling NOTE: why?
+At the end of the prompt, this value will correspond to the last direction pushed during the prompt handling.
+This is actively used by [NumberPrompt](NumberPrompt.md), but is still used here as a leftover feature without having any impact on the prompt handling.
 * 10: Set to `maxlength`

 This command also uses [flagstring](../../../Flags%20arrays/flagstring.md) 0 to store the number's text while the number prompt is being handled.
 Its integer representation is assigned to the `outflagvar` [flagvar](../../../Flags%20arrays/flagvar.md) slot when the number prompt is confirmed.
 This temporary storage is necessary to track the length constraint by `maxlength`.